Buddleja forrestii and

 Open full size image in a new window

-A B. forrestii x B. macrostachya was reported by Leeuwenberg (1979).
+A B. forrestii x B. macrostachya hybrid was reported by Leeuwenberg (1979).
 Possibly, because the two species can be easily confused, this was one or other of the species rather than an actual hybrid.
 B. x griffithi Marquand has been both reported as a variety of B. macrostachya and as a hybrid of B. macrostachya and B. candida.
 More details here.

 In my garden, I have found B. macrostachya very reluctant to cross with other species, whereas B. forrestii will hybridise with several other species.
 I have successfully produced only one B. forrestii x B. macrostachya hybrid, using the white flowered B. forrestii shown at the top of the page as the seed parent, and using B. macrostachya RF 040 as the pollen donor.
 The plant is a perfect intermediate.
 Dissection of a flower shows the stigma is only slightly below the level of the stamens, whereas in B. macrostachya the stigma is typically much lower due to the long corolla tube, and in B. forrestii the stigma is practically level with the stamens because the tube is relatively short.
 The tube length itself is intermediate between the parent species.